spencertipping/phi/dev/concatenative.md

 instructions are available.
 Anytime you use extended instructions (such as a revised op table spec), you should first check the version to verify, or be prepared for your thing to crash if the interpreter isn't the right version.

+Operators whose version is `EXP` in the table above are experimental and will probably change.
+They probably suck in some way.

 `crash` is an instruction that is illegal to execute.
 As such, you can assume that it will never arise in valid code and use this to optimize things.
 It's